MystenLabs/sui/external-crates/move/documentation/book/src/references.md

 One could imagine a fancier, more expressive, type system that would allow references to be stored in structs.
-We could perhaps allow references inside of structs that do not have the `store` [ability](./abilities.md), but that the core difficulty is that, Move has a fairly complex system for tracking static reference safety, and this aspect of the type system would also have to be extended to support storing references inside of structs.
+We could perhaps allow references inside of structs that do not have the `store` [ability](./abilities.md), but the core difficulty is that Move has a fairly complex system for tracking static reference safety.
+This aspect of the type system would also have to be extended to support storing references inside of structs.
 In short, Move's reference safety system would have to expand to support stored references, and it is something we are keeping an eye on as the language evolves.